-All states require passing of Parts I, II and III of the NBEO in order to apply for licensure.
+All states require passing of Parts I, II and III of the NBEO for licensure.
 Some states may have additional requirements (e.g., passage of TMOD portion of Part II or ISE portion of Part III.)
-Full information can be obtained through the NBEO's website at www.optometry.org
+Full information can be obtained through the NBEO's website at www.optometry.org.